jym0404/RandomFunction/README.md

 ## Example

-The codes below execute a and b with a 25% probability, and c with a 50% probability.
+The codes below execute a and c each with a 25% probability, and b with a 50% probability.
 ```python
 random_execute((a, b, c), (1, 2, 1))